calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/web-layout-frameworks.md

 Time to start your server and client implementations.
 * Clone the repo
 * Make commits
+* You will submit a repo for me to run your project
+* I will details how you will submit your repo over the next few weeks
+* Build you server in `server/`
+* Make a `Dockerfile` to ensure your server can be run from a container
+* Run test on your sever `make test_server`

+Missing from last week
-* Demo accessing API form javascript
+* Demo accessing API form javascript (as this failed last week)